 We briefly describe the difference between federal and New York State itemized deduction rules below.
-In addition, we provide links to specific 2017 and 2018 Internal Revenue Service (IRS) forms and publications to help you compute your New York itemized deductions.
+In addition, we provide links to specific current and prior year Internal Revenue Service (IRS) forms and publications to help you compute your New York itemized deductions.

-- 2018 federal Schedule A, line 1 and instructions for line 1 (not yet available)
+- 2019 federal Schedule A, line 1 and its instructions (not yet available)

 For specific information, see: